taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

-12) We are now done setting up plugin files, now we need to activate the new plugin.
-IN THE MAIN APP "Admin Config" POWER USER section.
-Locate the configuration variable named: 'activate_plugins'
+12) We are done setting up the plugin files / folders, so now we need to activate the new plugin.
+IN THE "Admin Config" POWER USER section, locate the configuration variable named: 'activate_plugins'

 13) To add / activate your new plugin, add your plugin MAIN FOLDER name (example: 'my-app-plugin') as a new value within 'activate_plugins', and set to 'on'...ALSO INCLUDE A COMMA AT THE END.